Knife Buying Guide

-An indispensible knife for every home is the Cooks knife, aptly named because it is the most used knife in a kitchen.
-It is suitable for the vast majority of everyday tasks from chopping vegetables to slicing your Sunday joint of beef, this knife is totally versatile.
-After you have become comfortable and confident with a Cooks knife you can go on to perform more intricate tasks with ability and assurance.
-The blade is curved to allow a rocking motion, so chopping is made much easier.
+An indispensible knife for every home is the cook’s/chef’s knife, aptly named because it is the most used knife in a kitchen.
+It is suitable for the vast majority of everyday tasks from chopping vegetables to slicing your Sunday joint of beef, this knife is completely versatile.
+Available in a variety of sizes, cook’s/chef’s knives make large scale chopping jobs a breeze.

-The Santoku, otherwise known as a Japanese Chefs knife, is a knife that is becoming very popular amongst professional chefs.
-The word ‘Santoku’ translates as ‘three good things,’ which refers to the three cutting tasks this knife is designed to perform; cutting, slicing, and mincing.
-The Santoku knife is similar in size to a traditional Chefs knife, and is used for the same tasks but many people prefer the feel of the Santoku knife in the hand.
+The santoku, otherwise known as a Japanese chef’s knife, is a knife that is becoming very popular amongst professional chefs.
+The word ‘santoku’ translates as ‘three good things,’ which refers to the three cutting tasks this knife is designed to perform; cutting, slicing, and mincing.